Rummaging was developed through intuition: through experimentation,

 A desire to expore this in the gaps has led to my undertaking a

-my intention is to enquire, explore and codify, to look at what it is
+practice-based PhD (at Bath Spa Universitry, supervised by Matthew Sergeant).
+My intention is to look at how the practice might be developed, to enquire, explore and codify, to look at what it is

 that makes rummaging work as a performance practice, to investigate and